-Cancun’s impressive tourism infrastructure means that it features a huge and varied range of restaurants and cuisines, so you shouldn’t have too much trouble finding whatever kind of food or ambience you’re looking for.
-If you have any problem at all, it will be in actually choosing where to eat when there is so much to choose from.
-This is not a problem to be taken lightly, because if you make the wrong choice and end up in a place where you don’t like the food, ambience, or service, then having all the restaurants in the world on your doorstep won’t have helped at all.
+Cancun’s impressive tourism infrastructure means that it features a huge and varied range of restaurants and cuisines, so you shouldn’t have too much trouble finding whatever kind of food or ambiance you’re looking for.
+If you have any problem at all, it will be to choose where to eat when there is so much to choose from.
+This is not a problem to be taken lightly because if you make the wrong choice and end up in a place where you don’t like the food, ambiance, or service, then having all the restaurants in the world on your doorstep won’t have helped at all.

 Superb Mexican and international cuisine, great seafood, and first-class service combine for a great dining experience.
 The Caesar salad is a tasty starter, the steaks are excellent, the tequila shrimp was a delicious discovery, and the Chilean sea bass is superb.
-Add great deserts, table-side service, and soothing live classic guitar, and it’s difficult to beat.
-As a lover of Italian food, I decided to check out the highly-recommended La Dolce Vita and was not disappointed.
+Add great deserts, table-side service, and soothing live classic guitar, and it isn’t easy to beat.
+As an Italian food lover, I decided to check out the highly-recommended La Dolce Vita and was not disappointed.

-Located opposite the Gran Melia, La Dolce Vita boasts style, ambience, and outstanding service; they make you feel right at home.
-The pizzas and pastas are delicious, but the seafood dishes a la italiana are really what set this place apart.
+Located opposite the Gran Melia, La Dolce Vita boasts style, ambiance, and outstanding service; they make you feel right at home.
+The pizzas and pasta are delicious, but the seafood dishes a la Italiana really set this place apart.
 You might want to try the stone crab in mustard sauce for an appetizer, followed by the lobster bisque, or a red snapper baked in pastry, or anything else that takes your fancy on the menu – I have a feeling that the excellent quality and preparation are pretty consistent throughout.

-For a European/international culinary experience in intimate and attractive surroundings, Peter’s Restaurant on Avenida Bonampak is well worth a visit.
-I hugely enjoyed the mushroom ravioli appetizer, veal marsala, and key lime pie; apparently the smoked salmon is very good too.
+For a European/international culinary experience in intimate and attractive surroundings, Peter’s Restaurant on Avenida Bonampak is well worth visiting.
+I hugely enjoyed the mushroom ravioli appetizer, veal marsala, and key lime pie; apparently, the smoked salmon is delicious too.
 Peter’s place provides attentive and friendly service combined with delicious, beautifully-presented dishes.